Promoting Supply Chain CSR

 To ensure sustainable growth and mutual prosperity with its suppliers, Sharp is going beyond initiatives related to the quality, price, and delivery of parts and materials.
 Sharp is also seeking to fulfill its social responsibilities over a wide range of areas across the entire supply chain.
 These areas include product safety, environmental protection, human rights and labor, and health and safety.

-To deepen the understanding between Sharp and its business partners, Sharp communicates actively with supplier sales representatives on a daily basis.
+To deepen the understanding between Sharp and its business partners about sustainable procurement, Sharp communicates actively with supplier sales representatives on a daily basis.

 Basic Purchasing Principles